unjs/consola/README.md

 ## Raw output

 Objects sent to reporter by logging them could be an issue when using conflicting key (esp. `args`).
-To enforce the object to be fully threaded with conflict, you can use the `raw` method chained to any log type.
+To enforce the object to be fully shown, you can use the `raw` method chained to any log type.

 ```js
 consola.log({ args: ['foo']});